cmontalvo360/MyManager/README.md

+# MyManager
-## MyManager is an appilcation that manages inventory of parts and products.
+## An appilcation that manages inventory of parts and products.

 ### Technologies: Java, JavaFX
 ---